Table of contents

 Forrester Consulting’s research found that service teams that used Slack reduced average ticket handle time by 10.7%, escalations by 17.4%, and cost per ticket by 15.1%.

 That’s why you should invest in a helpdesk.
 A helpdesk is the best way to deliver seamless, quick, and memorable customer service.
-Helpdesk software lets you prioritize, track, and resolve any problems customers have, as efficiently as possible.
+Helpdesk software lets you prioritize, track, and resolve customer problems as efficiently as possible.

 Armed with these features, your Gmail shared inbox can be a reliable way to provide great customer service.
-Learn more about how a Gmail-based helpdesk like Hiver helps Google Workspace users.
+Learn more about how a Gmail-based helpdesk like Hiver helps Google Workspace users below.

 Wrapping up